Maurice Bavaud: Background

-Maurice Bavaud was born in on 15 January 1916 in Neuchâtel, the son of Alfred Bavaud, a postal worker, and Helène Steiner.
-He attended a Lasallian Brothers school and worked as an apprentice of technical drawing beforing moving to Saint-Brieuc, Brittany, to study at the Saint-Ilan seminary to become a missionary.
-In France he became a member of the anticommunist group Compagnie du Mystère.
-The group's leader, Marcel Gerbohay, had great influence over Bavaud.
-Gerbohay claimed to be a member of the House of Romanov, and convinced Bavaud that when communism was destroyed, the Romanovs would once again rule Russia, in the person of Gerbohay.
-Bavaud believed what Gerbohay had told him, became obsessed with the idea that killing Hitler would help the plans to materialise, and finally decided to carry out the assassination himself.
+Maurice Bavaud was born on 15 January 1916 in Neuchâtel to Alfred Bavaud, a postal worker, and Helène Steiner.
+He attended a Lasallian Brothers school and undertook an apprenticeship in technical drawing before moving to Saint-Brieuc, Brittany, to study at the Saint-Ilan seminary to become a missionary.
+In France, he became a member of the anticommunist group Compagnie du Mystère.
+Marcel Gerbohay, the group's leader, was a self-proclaimed member of the House of Romanov and significantly influenced Bavaud.
+He persuaded Bavaud that if communism were abolished, Russia would return to Romanov rule, with Gerbohay himself as the leader.
+Bavaud, convinced by Gerbohay's remarks, became obsessed with the idea that killing Hitler would advance the plan, and he ultimately decided to carry out the assassination himself.

 Attempts

 On 9 October 1938, Bavaud left France to travel to Baden-Baden, then on to Basel, where he bought a Schmeisser 6.35 mm (.25 ACP) semi-automatic pistol.
 In Berlin, a policeman, Karl Deckert, overheard Bavaud saying that he wanted to meet Hitler personally.
 Deckert advised Bavaud that a private audience could be arranged if Bavaud could obtain a letter of introduction from a suitable foreign VIP.
 Deckert told him to travel to Munich for the anniversary of the 1923 "Beer Hall Putsch", which Hitler attended every year.
 Bavaud followed those instructions by buying a ticket for a seat on the reviewing stand by posing as a Swiss reporter, intending to shoot Hitler as he passed during the parade.
-Bavaud abandoned this attempt when, on November 9, Hitler turned out to be marching in the company of other Nazi leaders whom Bavaud did not want to injure.
+Bavaud abandoned this attempt when, on November 9, Hitler was out of range.
+As he marched past, he was surrounded by Sturmabteilung troops, and Bavaud's view was blocked by surrounding spectators giving the Nazi salute.

 Bavaud next purchased expensive stationery and forged a letter of introduction in the name of the French nationalist leader Pierre Taittinger, which claimed that Bavaud had a second letter for Hitler's eyes only.
 He travelled to Berchtesgaden in the belief that Hitler had returned there, only to find that Hitler was still in Munich.
 When Bavaud returned to Munich, he discovered that Hitler was just leaving for Berchtesgaden.